lettier/webviewhs/README.md

 main :: IO ()
 main = do
-  -- Create a channel to communicate between the main thread and another thread we'll create.
+  -- Create a channel to communicate between the main thread and another thread you'll create.
   -- This isn't necessary but it's a great way to communicate between threads. channel <- newBoundedChan 1

   -- withWindowLoop handles the creation, iteration, and deletion of the window.
   WHS.withWindowLoop

     -- Set the window creation params.
     WHS.WindowParams
       { WHS.windowParamsTitle      = "Test"